 “I thought you would”, she said.
 “Pretty exciting.
 Quite the adventure.”

-Dad came in the compartment with one of the suitcases.
+Dad came in the room with one of the suitcases.

 “Okay Liz”, he said, breathing out loud, “They’ll put the big suitcases and the box with the diaper pail plus the other box with the Christmas stuff in the luggage car.
 They said they’ll transfer them in Buffalo to our train to Binghamton.”

 “Got it”, mom nodded her head.
 “So the things for overnight are in this suitcase.
 There’s got to be a place where we can put them so we can get them when the bed’s out?”